This is a guide to Nagoya, the perfect place to enjoy an ordinary day in an ordinary city in Japan.

 As I head for the cash, I see that there are stairs leading to a second floor.

-Upstairs are more Haoris and loads of Kimonos and Obis, the traditional sash belts, and Geta clogs and the cutest adorned handbags and sachets and dark blue shawls.
+Upstairs are more Haoris and loads of Kimonos and Obis, the traditional sash belts, and Geta clogs, and the cutest adorned handbags and sachets and dark blue shawls.
 I’m getting all dizzy from this beauty.
 But maybe it’s also the strong smell of moth powder lingering in the air.

 Slowly I get it: The upper floor is the vintage department – the most expensive pieces I spot are about 60 €uro.
-Now the 300 Yen for the Haori that I’m still carrying over my right arm make total sense: Second hand.
+Now the 300 Yen for the Haori that I’m still carrying over my right arm makes total sense: Second hand.

 In one corner, they have Kimonos tightly hanging on three racks.
 So tightly that it’s difficult to pull the individual pieces from the racks.
 Next to the racks is a small table with a scale and a sign: 1 gram 1 Yen.
-The silken Kimono made from teal-colored raw silk, modestly adorned with little squares and some lines in red and a golden yellow weights 800 grams.
+The silken Kimono made from teal-colored raw silk, modestly adorned with little squares and some lines in red and golden yellow weighs 800 grams.
 Wow – this piece of original Japanese couture will set me back less than 8 €uro?
 I don’t know about you, I call this a bargain.

 I browse the Obis and find one in almost exactly the same yellow tone as the little squares on my silken treasure.
 Once I’m on it, I also take one of the very long shawls in the darkest blue – I can wear it with basically everything – and it costs 500 Yen.